yiyun-sj/HelpQ/README.md

 HelpQ provides a simple way for people to anonymously talk to mental health professionals.

 #### How we built it
 We used Next.js for our front-end, and Firestore as our database.
-Firestore provides an awesome client, there was no need for a back-end.
-On the landing on the page, users can sign in using google authentication, or they can stay anonymous.
-If an anonymous user needs help, then create a "lobby", which will then trigger a Segment event, which then triggers a courier automation to notify our authenticated users that someone would like to talk.
+Firestore provides an awesome client, so there was no need for a back-end.
+On the landing page, users can sign in using google authentication, or they can stay anonymous.
+If an anonymous user needs help, then create a "lobby", which will then trigger a Segment event, which then triggers a Courier automation to notify our authenticated users that someone would like to talk.

+Other details: Deployed on Vercel, and we integrated Git hooks using Husky to keep everything clean - even as a team of two!

 #### Challenges we ran into
 We ran into some issues with the react components that courier offers since we were on React 18.